SINTEF-9012/madt-mlagents/README.md

 # About the project
-This project wants to use knowledge graphs as a tool for a llm agent.
+This project wants to generate cypher queries to be then used in a database.
 The technologies that will use are: `autogen`, `ollama`, `docker` and `python`.
 Neo4j will be used as a database but in the future will be supported every type of graph database.